Best Gmail CRM Tools That Work Inside Your Inbox

 • Can feel bloated if you only need basic CRM functions

-HubSpot CRM also doesn’t live inside Gmail, but it brings some solid tools into your inbox.
-With the Chrome extension, I could pull up contact records, use email templates, and track opens without switching apps.
-It’s not deeply embedded, but it’s handy.
+HubSpot doesn’t live inside Gmail, but with the Chrome extension, I could pull up contact records mid-thread, drop in email templates, and track opens without ever leaving the inbox.
+It’s not as immersive as Streak or NetHunt, but it’s handy when you want context without flipping tabs.

 Pricing